Thompson Sampling for Combinatorial Semi-Bandits: Introduction

 \section{Introduction}

-Multi-armed bandit (MAB) \cite{Berry1985Bandit,Sutton1998Reinforcement} is a classical online learning model typically described as a game between a learning agent (player) and the environment with $m$ arms.
+Multi-armed bandit (MAB) \citep{Berry1985Bandit,Sutton2018Reinforcement} is a classical online learning model typically described as a game between a learning agent (player) and the environment with $m$ arms.
 In each step, the environment generates an outcome, and the player uses a policy (or an algorithm), which takes the feedback from the previous steps as input, to select an arm to pull.
 After pulling an arm, the player receives a reward based on the pulled arm and the environment outcome.
-In this paper, we consider stochastic MAB problem, which means the environment outcome is drawn from an unknown distribution \cite{Lai1985Asymptotically}, not generated by an adversary \cite{Auer2002The}.
+In this paper, we consider stochastic MAB problem, which means the environment outcome is drawn from an unknown distribution \citep{Lai1985Asymptotically}, not generated by an adversary \citep{Auer2002The}.
 The goal of the player is to cumulate as much reward as possible over a total of $T$ steps ($T$ may be unknown).
 The performance metric is the {\em (expected) regret}, which is the cumulative difference over $T$ steps between always playing the arm with the optimal expected reward and playing the arms according to the policy.

-MAB models the key tradeoff between exploration --- continuing exploring new arms not observed often, and exploitation --- sticking to the best performed arm based on the observation so far.
-A famous MAB algorithm is the upper confidence bound (UCB) policy~\cite{gittins1989multi,Auer2002Finite}, which achieves $O(m\log{T}/\Delta)$ distribution-dependent regret, where $\Delta$ is the minimum gap in the expected reward between an optimal arm and any non-optimal arm, and it matches the lower bound \cite{Lai1985Asymptotically}.
+MAB models the key tradeoff between exploration --- continuing exploring new arms not observed often, and exploitation --- sticking to the best performing arm based on the observations so far.
+A famous MAB algorithm is the upper confidence bound (UCB) policy \citep{gittins1989multi,Auer2002Finite}, which achieves $O(m\log{T}/\Delta)$ distribution-dependent regret, where $\Delta$ is the minimum gap in the expected reward between an optimal arm and any non-optimal arm, and it matches the regret lower bound in \cite{Lai1985Asymptotically}.